aws-samples/video-super-resolution-tool/README.md

     * Memory :  Memory associated to the job definition.
 This value can be overwritten when jobs are submitted
     * Subnet:  AWS Batch will deploy proper EC2 instance types ( c5.2xlarge, c6i.2xlarge, and c7i.2xlarge) in selected customer subnet with Internet access
     * VPCName: Existing VPC where selected Subnet is associated
     * VSRImage:  This field use an existing public image but customer can create their own image and insert the URL here.
-Instructions to create custom image are found here (link to github repo)
+Instructions to create custom image are found [here](#extend-the-solution)
     * VCPU: VCPU associated to the job definition.
 This value can be overwritten when jobs are submitted
 4. After deploying, verify that two s3 bucket has been created.
 They start with vsr-input and vsr-output
 5. Upload a SD file to vsr-input-xxxx-{region-name} bucket